-State and local government employees.

-Covers employees of State and local governments provided the individual State enters into an agreement with the Federal Government to provide such coverage, with the following special provisions:

-b.
-Excludes the services of the following persons, specifying that they cannot be included in a State agreement and cannot, therefore, be covered:

-(1) employees on work relief projects;

-(2) patients and inmates of institutions who are employed by such institutions:

-(3) services of the types which would be excluded by the general coverage provisions of the law if they were performed for a private employer, except that agricultural and student services in this category may be covered at the option of the State.

-c.
-Employees who are in positions covered under an existing State or local retirement system may be covered under State agreements only if a referendum is held by a secret written ballot, after not less than 90 days' notice, and if the majority of eligible employees under the retirement system vote in favor of coverage.
-However, employees in policemen and firemen positions under a State and local retirement system cannot be covered in the agreement.
-The Governor of a State or his delegate must certify that certain Social Security Act requirements under the referendum procedure have been properly carried out.
-In most States, all members of a retirement system (with minor exceptions) must be covered if any members are covered.

-Employees of any institution of higher learning (including a junior college or a teachers' college and employees of a municipal or county hospital) under a retirement system can, if the State so desires, be covered as a separate coverage group, and 1 or more political subdivisions may be considered as a separate coverage group even though its employees are under a statewide retirement system.
+the statement from the employee's wages (not includ- ing tips) even though at the time the statement is furnished the total amount of the tips reported as received in the month in the course of his employment by the employer is less than \$20.
+Effective date: Applicable to tips received by employees after 1964.
+5. State and local government employees.
+Covers employees of State and local governments provided the individual State enters into an agreement with the Federal Government to provide such coverage, with the following special provisions: a.
+States have the option of covering or excluding employees in any class of elective position, part- time position, fee-basis position, or performing No change. emergency services. b.
+Excludes the services of the following persons, specifying that they cannot be included in a State agreement and cannot, therefore, be covered: employees on work relief projects; patients and inmates of institutions who are employed by such institutions; services of the types which would be excluded by the general coverage provisions of the law if they were performed for a private employer, except that agricultural and student services in this category may be covered at the option of the No change.
+State. c.
+Employees who are in positions covered under an existing State or local retirement system may be covered under State agreements only if a referen- dum is held by a secret written ballot, after not less than 90 days' notice, and if the majority of eligible employees under the retirement system vote in favor of coverage.
+However, employees in police- men and firemen positions under a State and local retirement system cannot be covered in the agree- ment.
+The Governor of a State or his delegate must certify that certain Social Security Act re- quirements under the referendum procedure have been properly carried out.
+In most States, all members of a retirement system (with minor excep- tions) must be covered if any members are covered.
+Employees of any institution of higher learning (including a junior college or a teachers' college and employees of a municipal or county hospital) under a retirement system can, if the State so desires, be covered as a separate coverage group, and 1 or more Removes coverage bar as to service performed in any policemen's or firemen's position under a retirement system.
+Requires that when a retirement system covers the positions of policemen or firemen, or both, along with other nonpolicemen and nonfiremen posi- tions, the policemen and firemen must be in separate coverage group with a separate referendum.
+Effec- tive as to agreements or modification after Nov.
+30, 1964. political subdivisions may be considered as a separate coverage group even though its employees are under a statewide retirement system.
 In addition, employees whose positions are covered by a retirement system but who are not themselves eligible for membership in the system could be covered without a referendum.
-Employees who are members or who have an option to join more than 1 State or local retirement system cannot be covered unless all such retirement systems are covered. the statement from the employee's wages (not including tips) even though at the time the statement is furnished the total amount of the tips reported as received in the month in the course of his employment by the employer is less than \$20.
+Employees who are members or who have an option to join more than 1 State or local retirement system cannot be covered unless all such retirement systems are covered.

-Effective date: Applicable to tips received by employees after 1964.

-Removes coverage bar as to service performed in any policemen's or firemen's position under a retirement system.
-Requires that when a retirement system covers the positions of policemen or firemen, or both, along with other nonpolicemen and nonfiremen positions, the policemen and firemen must be in separate coverage group with a separate referendum.
-Effective as to agreements or modification after Nov.
-30, 1964.